 Coding Club Update

-by rovingfiddlehead on October 13, 2012
+October 13, 2012

 Today is the second meeting of CoderDojo at the library.
 The first CoderDojo was a hit with 18 students Grades 4–9 spending two hours busily learning HTML5 and even a bit of CSS3.
 The mentors threw them right into programming which seemed to work well.
 Quite impressive how much they accomplished on their web pages! […]